Take Fast Action to Address Time-Critical Alarms

 Integration to your communication devices:

-Whether your organization uses in-building wireless phones, LED signs, voice communication badges, pagers, smartphones, tablets or even all of them in the same facility, send staff alarms and updates on the appropriate devices at all times.
+Whether your organization uses in-building wireless phones, LED signs, voice communication badges, pagers, smartphones, tablets or even all of them in the same facility, send staff the right alarms and updates on the appropriate devices at all times.

 Mobile web messaging: